Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Declare a function _fullName_ and it print out your full name.
 1. Declare a function _fullName_ and now it takes firstName, lastName as a parameter and it returns your full - name.
 1. Declare a function _addNumbers_ and it takes two two parameters and it returns sum.
-1. An area of a rectangle is calculated as follows: _area = lenght x width_.
+1. An area of a rectangle is calculated as follows: _area = length x width_.
 Write a function which calculates _areaOfRectangle_.
-1. A perimeter of a rectangle is calculated as follows: _perimeter= 2x(lenght + width)_.
+1. A perimeter of a rectangle is calculated as follows: _perimeter= 2x(length + width)_.
 Write a function which calculates _perimeterOfRectangle_.
-1. A volume of a rectangular prism is calculated as follows: _volume = lenght x width x height_.
+1. A volume of a rectangular prism is calculated as follows: _volume = length x width x height_.
 Write a function which calculates _volumeOfRectPrism_.
 1. Area of a circle is calculated as follows: _area = π x r x r_.
 Write a function which calculates _areaOfCircle_
 1. Circumference of a circle is calculated as follows: _circumference = 2πr_.
 Write a function which calculates _circumOfCircle_
 1. Density of a substance is calculated as follows:_density= mass/volume_.
 Write a function which calculates _density_.
 1. Speed is calculated by dividing the total distance covered by a moving object divided by the total amount of time taken.
-Write a fucntion which calculates a speed of a moving object, _speed_.
+Write a function which calculates a speed of a moving object, _speed_.
 1. Weight of a substance is calculated as follows: _weight = mass x gravity_.
 Write a function which calculates _weight_.
 1. Temperature in oC can be converted to oF using this formula: _oF = (oC x 9/5) + 32_.
-Write a function which converst oC to oF _convertCelciusToFahrenheit_.
+Write a function which convert oC to oF _convertCelciusToFahrenheit_.
 1. Body mass index(BMI) is calculated as follows: _bmi = weight in Kg / (height x height) in m2_.
 Write a function which calculates _bmi_.
-BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is _underweight, normal, overweight_ or _obsese_ based the information given below.
+BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is _underweight, normal, overweight_ or _obese_ based the information given below.
    - The same groups apply to both men and women.
    - _Underweight_: BMI is less than 18.5
    - _Normal weight_: BMI is 18.5 to 24.9
    - _Overweight_: BMI is 25 to 29.9
    - _Obese_: BMI is 30 or more
 1. Write a function called _checkSeason_, it takes a month parameter and returns the season:Autumn, Winter, Spring or Summer.
 1. Math.max returns its largest argument.
-Write a function findMax that takes three arguments and returns their maxiumum with out using Math.max method.
+Write a function findMax that takes three arguments and returns their maximum with out using Math.max method.
    ```js
    console.log(findMax(0, 10, 5));
    10;